Eviction prevention: Bucks County pro bono attorneys have a role in new community partnership

 by Marion Hoffman Fraley, Legal Aid of Southeastern PA Communications Director

-(updated April 18, 2024; originally posted July 31, 2023)
+(updated July 17, 2024; originally posted July 31, 2023)

 Presenters at the May 8, 2023 CLE at the Bucks County Bar Association in Doylestown (from left): Kari Howatt, Tesla Thomas, Robert Kim, Shari Williams, Judge Corryn Kronnagel, and Ron Smolow.

-LOWER MAKEFIELD - A new Bucks County partnership aims to prevent evictions and help tenants.
+LOWER MAKEFIELD - A Bucks County partnership aims to prevent evictions and help tenants.
 Evictions can have devastating short- and long-term impacts on renters, including homelessness and negative health outcomes, and can severely limit future housing opportunities.

 Pro bono attorneys are invited to volunteer any Thursday at 1 p.m. at MDJ Court 07-1-11, 31 E. Cleveland Ave., Morrisville.